SachaWheeler/sachawheeler.github.io/_posts/2019-8-10-Funeral-Playlist.md

 That was a really fun way of spending a weekend, listening to all of one's favourite songs.
 Do likewise, whether or not you care what they hear at your funeral.

+Spending a day to determine that *Rock Steady* is my favourite Aretha Franklin song seems worth it alone.

-## It's currently over 7 hours long
+## It's currently over 5 hours long
-So come early...
+It used to be over 7 hours.

 ## Some of these songs are pretty cheesy...